Rosetta (spacecraft): End of mission

+Between November 2014 and December 2015, Rosetta escorted the comet around the Sun and performed riskier investigations.
 As the orbit of comet 67P took it farther from the Sun, the amount of sunlight reaching Rosetta's solar panels decreased.
 While it would have been possible to put Rosetta into a second hibernation phase during the comet's aphelion, there was no assurance that enough power would be available to run the spacecraft's heaters to keep it from freezing.
 To guarantee a maximum science return, mission managers made the decision to instead guide Rosetta down to the comet's surface and end the mission on impact, gathering photographs and instrument readings along the way.
 On 23 June 2015, at the same time as a mission extension was confirmed, ESA announced that end of mission would occur at the end of September 2016 after two years of operations at the comet.

 Rosetta began a 19 km descent with a 208-second thruster burn executed on 29 September 2016 at approximately 20:50 UTC.
 Its trajectory targeted a site in the Ma'at region near an area of dust- and gas-producing active pits.

 Impact on the comet's surface occurred 14.5 hours after its descent manoeuvre; the final data packet from Rosetta was transmitted at 10:39:28.895 UTC (SCET) by the OSIRIS instrument and was received at the European Space Operations Centre in Darmstadt, Germany, at 11:19:36.541 UTC.
 The spacecraft's estimated speed at the time of impact was 3.2 km/h, and its touchdown location, named Sais by the operations team after the Rosetta Stone's original temple home, is believed to be only 40 m off-target.
 The final complete image transmitted by the spacecraft of the comet was taken by its OSIRIS instrument at an altitude of 23.3–26.2 m about 10 seconds before impact, showing an area 0.96 m across.
 Rosetta's computer included commands to send it into safe mode upon detecting that it had hit the comet's surface, turning off its radio transmitter and rendering it inert in accordance with International Telecommunication Union rules.

 On 28 September 2017, a previously unrecovered image taken by the spacecraft was reported.
 This image was recovered from three data packets discovered on a server after completion of the mission.
 While blurry due to data loss, it shows an area of the comet's surface approximately one square meter in size taken from an altitude of 17.9–21.0 m, and represents Rosetta's closest image of the surface.